 A boat propeller can travel from head to toe on an average person in less than one-tenth of a second.
-The results of a propeller strike are horrific.
+The result of propeller strikes are horrific.

 With the growing number of boating activities involving towing (skiing, tubing, wake boarding, etc.), more and more people are out in the water in the middle of boat traffic.
 We want to make sure everyone is properly trained in maneuvering and recovering people from the water safely.

-A TYPICAL THREE-BLADE PROPELLER RUNNING AT 3,200 RPM CAN INFLICT 160 IMPACTS IN 1 SECOND.
+DID YOU KNOW, A TYPICAL THREE-BLADE PROPELLER RUNNING AT 3,200 RPM CAN INFLICT 160 IMPACTS IN 1 SECOND?